d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/for_dummies.md

     prototyping before it was too late, but prototyping in C++ is by no means "rapid".
-*   Your tests are slow as they depend on too many libraries or use expensive resources (e.g. a database).
+*   Your tests are slow as they depend on too many libraries or use expensive resources (e.g_. a database).
-*   Your tests are brittle as some resources they use are unreliable (e.g. the network).
+*   Your tests are brittle as some resources they use are unreliable (e.g_. the network).
-*   You want to test how your code handles a failure (e.g. a file checksum error), but it's not easy to cause one.
+*   You want to test how your code handles a failure (e.g_. a file checksum error), but it's not easy to cause one.
 *   You need to make sure that your module interacts with other modules in the right way, but it's hard to observe the interaction; therefore you resort to